Federal Court: Biden WH Likely Violated First Amendment

 A federal appeals court ruled that the Biden administration likely violated Americans' First Amendment rights when it worked to censor speech during the COVID-19 pandemic.

-In a Friday decision, the federal Court of Appeals for the Fifth Circuit said the White House, Centers for Disease Control and Prevention, and Federal Bureau of Investigation improperly commandeered speech.
+In the Friday decision, the United States Fifth Circuit Court of Appeals said the White House, surgeon general, Centers for Disease Control and Prevention, and Federal Bureau of Investigation improperly commandeered speech.

 "We find that the White House, acting in concert with the Surgeon General's office, likely coerced the platforms to make their moderation decisions ... and significantly encouraged the platforms' decisions," the three-judge panel wrote.